Measure Twice, Cut Once: A Semantic-Oriented Approach to Video Temporal Localization with Video LLMs: Experiments

-In contrast, QVHighlights consists of longer videos (about 150 s) and may contain one or more ground-truth segments per video.
-As MeCo is trained on E.T.Instruct, which does not include multi-segment moment retrieval data, we generalize MeCo to multi-segment retrieval by thresholding the semantic similarities between \texttt{<ent>} and frame tokens (\cref{eq:cond}) to produce one or more connected segments.
-As seen in \cref{tab:charades_qvhighlights} (E.T.Instruct fine-tuning setting), previous methods that have not encountered multi-segment retrieval data fail to generalize to this task, evidenced by their low mAP$_{\text{MR}}$, because they generate discrete timestamp tokens rather than leveraging semantic similarities.
+\textbf{Temporal Grounding.} As shown in \cref{tab:charades_qvhighlights}, MeCo achieves consistently better zero-shot performance on Charades-STA compared to either previous methods' official checkpoints or E.T.Instruct-fine-tuned checkpoints.
+After fine-tuning on the training set of Charades-STA, MeCo achieves significantly better results and retain the best performance for R@1$_{0.3}$ and R@1$_{0.5}$.
+However, MeCo prioritizes capturing general semantic differences between query-relevant and background frames rather than modeling dataset-specific phase-in and phase-out boundary patterns, it may achieve less impressive gains in terms of R@1$_{0.7}$.

-\textbf{Highlight detection.} For the QVHighlights highlight detection evaluation, we directly use the continuous semantic similarities derived from \cref{eq:cond} for scoring.
-It is therefore unsurprising that MeCo achieves much higher performance in mAP$_{\text{HL}}$ and HIT@0.1 than previous methods, which generate numeric tokens to approximate highlight scores without leveraging the underlying semantic information.
+\textbf{Highlight detection.} As the continuous semantic similarities derived from \cref{eq:cond} can directly be utlized as highlight scores, MeCo achieves much higher performance in mAP and HIT@1 for highlight detection than previous methods, most of which generate numeric tokens to approximate highlight scores which struggle to capture the underlying semantic information.
+Impressively, fine-tuning with the training set of QVHighlights significantly improves MeCo's performance, which even prominently surpasses that of the specialist models.
+Importantly, MeCo is the only method that achieves a decent balance between temporal grounding and highlight detection.